Trick-or-treating times in the Lima region

 Lima: 6 to 8 p.m.

-Malloween at Lima Mall: 6 to 8 p.m. for kids 12 and under
+Malloween at Lima Mall: 6 to 8 p.m. for children 12 and under

 Minster: 6:30 to 8 p.m.